jarusll/the-logs/index.md

 *One person's pattern can be another person's primitive building block* - Design Patterns, Elements of Reusable Object Oriented Software

+I have an itch for GUI programming these days.
+I am starting to like java for determinism.
+I looked into reflection in java.
+I have some ideas but I'll wait until I get comfortable with java.

+I started reading "Design Patterns, Elements of Reusable Object Oriented Software".

+*hanker*

 # 2022-07-03

 If I am working in a team, I'd definitely prefer OOP.
 I can understand Java's appeal which is why I've decided for the nth time I'll setup java env and give it a go.